The holidays can cause plenty of things to become inflamed, and I don’t mean over-cooked Tofurky,

 Need a meal that encompasses both simplicity and big flavors?
 Christina Bedetta‘s Roasted Chickpea Stuffed Sweet Potatoes With Creamy Tahini Sauce will be your new favorite.
 Naturally loaded with Vitamin A, fiber, potassium, B vitamins, and powerful antioxidants, simple sweet potatoes make the perfect base for a nourishing meal.
 Load them up with a nice source of protein (in this case, chickpeas) and your favorite flavorings, and you are good to go!

 5. Rosemary Roasted Carrots With Creamy Thyme and Rosemary Sauce

 It’s the simple things in life.
-Ida Hemmingsson-Holl‘s Rosemary Roasted Carrots With Creamy Thyme and Rosemary Sauce uses carrots of various colours and roasted them with some herbs, some garlic and a little olive oil and salt.
-So simple, yet a 100% delicious.
+Ida Hemmingsson-Holl‘s Rosemary Roasted Carrots With Creamy Thyme and Rosemary Sauce uses carrots of various colors and roasted them with some herbs, some garlic, and a little olive oil and salt.
+So simple, yet 100% delicious.
 Serve it with a creamy thyme and rosemary sauce.

 6. Cream of Celery Soup

 Creamy potatoes, celery, onion, and an array of spices come together to create Christa Clark‘s Cream of Celery Soup this interpretation of traditional cream of celery soup.
 Potatoes give this soup a rich and grainy texture while the celery gives the dish a sharp, fresh flavor.
 Keep it chunky, or blend for a puréed soup — either way, it’s delicious!